JaimeV365/segmentor/docs/faq/getting-started.md

 **For Loyalty Scores:**
 - **Purchase behaviour:** Track repeat purchases, subscription renewals, or frequency of transactions
 - **Survey questions:** Ask "How likely are you to continue buying from us?"
-(1-5, 1-7, or 1-10 scale)
+(1-5, 1-7, 1-10, or 0-10 scale)
-- **Recommendation questions:** "How likely are you to recommend us?" is commonly used as a loyalty measure
+- **Recommendation questions:** "How likely are you to recommend us?" is commonly used as a loyalty measure (normally on a 0-10 scale)

 **For Satisfaction Scores:**
 - **Listening strategies:** Analyse customer service chats, support emails, complaints, reviews, and social media comments using sentiment analysis
 - **Surveys:** Ask "How satisfied are you with our product/service?"
-(1-5, 1-7, or 1-10 scale)
+(1-3, 1-5, or 1-7 scale)
 - **Review scores:** Convert review ratings (e.g., 1-5 stars) to satisfaction scores

+**Accepted scales:**
+- **Satisfaction:** 1-3, 1-5, or 1-7
+- **Loyalty:** 1-5, 1-7, 1-10, or 0-10

-The tool accepts satisfaction and loyalty scores on 1-5, 1-7, or 1-10 scales and will automatically normalise them if needed.
+The tool will automatically normalise different scales if needed.
 You can mix different scales in the same dataset.

 ## What format should my CSV be?
 **Keywords:** CSV format, file format, upload format, data structure